Atlas975/Notes/MachineLearning/FeatureEngineering/Machine_learning_features.md

 ![[Pasted image 20231018122819.png|550|550]]

-- Feature detection is the process of identifying where to extract features from as not all parts of a piece of data may have relevant information

 ### Manual Feature extraction
 - Allows for domain expertise to guide the selection of features, potentially leading to more meaningful and relevant features for the specific problem.